As a young adult, I was diagnosed with fibromyalgia. Today I am healthy and active again. This is what I did to beat this disease.

 - Xanthan gum (used as a thickener in gravy and baking)

 This is basically the caveman or paleolithic diet our ancestors have followed for millions of years and bears no relationship to the modern food pyramid.
 You may find you also need to eliminate all grains and dairy if symptoms persist.
 If so please follow the GAPS diet or the autoimmune paleo diet.

-Paleo, Atkins, South Beach, Mediterranean and low carbohydrate/glycemic index (GI) diet cook books are an excellent source of recipes.
+Paleo, Atkins, South Beach, Mediterranean and low carbohydrate/glycemic index (GI) diet cookbooks are excellent sources of recipes.

 You may crave sugar initially as your body adjusts to the diet; this is normal and will pass after about 10 days.

-It is better if you avoid artificial sweeteners altogether (even thought the book says that they are okay).
+It is better if you avoid artificial sweeteners altogether (even though the book says that they are okay).

 "Leaky gut" seems to be caused by starchy foods sitting in the stomach changing the natural microorganism balance and allowing excessive yeast to grow.
-Some suggest the yeast make holes in the stomach lining and give rise to leaky gut.
+Some suggest the yeast makes holes in the stomach lining and gives rise to leaky gut.
 If you change your diet to a low starch one you should redress the balance and have a normal microbial flora again.
-The symptoms of food allergies should go away and you should be able to eat these food again.
+The symptoms of food allergies should go away and you should be able to eat this food again.
 Please also read the GAPS diet and Practical Paleo books for healing leaky gut.

 Often food intolerances cause bloating, weight gain, fluid retention, sore stomach, irritable bowel and malnutrition.